Reported Missing (TV series): Series 3 (2020)

+Series 4 (2022)

 Unaired Series 3 Finale

 The fifth and finale episode of series 3 was due to air on 9 September 2020 at 9pm on BBC One.
 However, a repeat of episode 2 from series 1 aired.
-The production company of Reported Missing told Gloucestershire Live that the change was due to legal reasons: “The run was originally planned to be five new programmes, the majority of which featured Gloucestershire Constabulary, but for legal reasons, a repeat is now going in on the fifth and final week”.
+The production company of Reported Missing told Gloucestershire Live that the change was for legal reasons: “The run was originally planned to be five new programmes, the majority of which featured Gloucestershire Constabulary, but for legal reasons, a repeat is now going in on the fifth and final week”.